Camelbak Octane Dart: an Efficient Pack

 The small size reduces the weight that you have to carry and the small dimensions make you decide what you need to bring with you.
 With 1.5 liters of water capacity I have found it works for short and medium length hikes really well for me.
 It really has become my go to pack for most of my hikes.
 This lighter weight pack, along with hiking socks, have been some of the best investments I have made since I began hiking!

-If you have any comments or suggestions for hikes, feel free to email me at email@example.com or you can follow me on one of the below social media channels.
+For a list of other products that I have reviewed you can check my Product Review page here.
+If you have any products you would like me to review or any comments you can email me at email@example.com or you can follow me on any of the below social media platforms.
 Happy Hiking!